wp-plugins/xili-tidy-tags/readme.txt

 == More infos ==

+= Capabilities and roles : =

+0.9.5 : Administrator role can create grouping or setting capabilities for editor role.
+'Grouping' permits to editor to group tags in group (lang and/or semantic).
+'Setting' permits to editor to create, modify or delete semantic groups.
+Only administrator has access to languages groups.

 This first beta releases are for multilingual or cms website's creator or designer.

 The plugin post is frequently documented [dev.xiligroup.com](http://dev.xiligroup.com/) and updated [Wordpress repository](http://wordpress.org/extend/plugins/xili-tidy-tags/).

 See also the [Wordpress plugins forum](http://wordpress.org/tags/xili-tidy-tags/).
+= 0.9.5 = Capabilities and roles, better admin menu
 = 0.9.4 = when creating tags in post UI - group new tag to default lang if xili-language is active = 0.9.3 = W3C, recover compatibility with future WP 2.8 = 0.9.2 = changing kindship, now allows multiple cloud widgets.